MicrosoftDocs/microsoft-style-guide/styleguide/bias-free-communication.md

 **Don't use profane or derogatory terms,** such as *pimp* or *bitch.*

-**Do not use terms that may carry unconscious racial bias or terms associated with military actions, politics, or historical events and eras.**
+**Don't use terms that may carry unconscious racial bias or terms associated with military actions, politics, or historical events and eras.**

 |    **Use this**    |       **Not this**       |